gerryghall/book-test/readme.md

 **Improvements**

-1) Currently Books are converted into a stdClass which in turn can and will causes issues.
+1) Currently Books are being converted between books, stdClass's and arrays.
-2) On Validation or sanitation is connected one assumes a fully trusted and educated user base.
+2) No Validation or sanitation one assumes a fully trusted and educated user base.
-this is because to render a book we need access to the protected properties, and to speed to creation tests and code can call a Json serialised Object.
-2) API document is flaky to see the least.
+3) API document is flaky to say the least.
-3) Unit test coverage is about 80% off the top of my head, however there is not direct test for the BookFilter Iterator, and on test for the API end point itself, **Silex** is equipped with it's own tests so these should be added with the composer autoload.
+4) Unit test coverage is low, **Silex** is equipped with it's own tests so these should be added with the composer. autoload.
-4) Finish documentation normally I would never commit code without documentation by the request and the time versus effort retarded some commenting and doc blocks.
+4) Finish documentation normally I would never commit code without documentation, however the request, times, time versus effort, has retarded some commenting and doc blocks.

 5) Application structure should have micro service independence's e.g Dockerfile.